openshift-labs/learn-katacoda/intro-openshift/deploying-python/06-deploying-using-the-command-line.md

 ``oc logs -f bc/blog --follow``{{execute}}

 This command will exit once the build has completed.
-You can also interrupt the command by typing _CTRL-C_.
+You can also interrupt the command by typing _CTRL-C_ in the terminal window.

 To view the status of any applications deployed to the project you can run the command: